 Can we create a more equal world?

-Stiglitz doesn’t believe that there’s an overnight fix for the economy.
-But there is an agenda, he says, that can bring the economy back to strong growth.
-And as a growing number of disenfranchised citizens search for hope in right-wing parties, it’s needed now more than ever.
+Stiglitz doesn’t believe that there’s an overnight fix for the economy but there is an agenda, he says, that can bring the economy back to strong growth.
+As a growing number of disenfranchised citizens search for hope in right-wing parties, it’s needed now more than ever.

-We wrote the rules once before to make the economy more unequal, and now we have to rewrite them once again to make them more equal.
+We wrote the rules once before to make the economy more unequal, he says.
+“And now we have to rewrite them once again to make them more equal.

-This is a nod to one of his latest books ‘Rewriting the Rules of the American Economy’.
-But it’s not only the ‘why?’ on his mind; Stiglitz knows there are several ways to achieve a more equal world.
-"Give workers more bargaining rights, curb the power of corporations, create better corporate governance, curb the power of the financial sector, which grew from 2.5 percent to 8 percent of GDP, with no evidence of any increase in productivity of our economy as a whole, and plenty of evidence of increased instability and inequality."
+"Give workers more bargaining rights, curb the power of corporations, create better corporate governance,” he says.
+“Curb the power of the financial sector, which grew from 2.5 percent to 8 percent of GDP with no evidence of any increase in productivity of our economy as a whole, and plenty of evidence of increased instability and inequality."

 Where does this voice for the poor come from?

 Stiglitz earned a full scholarship to Amherst College, where he originally had his heart set on physics.
-But he soon recognized that a degree in economics would be the best way for him to tackle social inequality.
-And so he began working on his PhD at the elite Massachusetts Institute of Technology.
+He later realized that a degree in economics would be the best way for him to tackle social inequality, so he began working on his PhD at the elite Massachusetts Institute of Technology.

-After studying (and living through) recessions, depressions and financial crises, Stiglitz succeeded in undermining the presumption that markets always work.
-He said this was because they operate on imperfect, or ‘asymmetric’ information - in other words, markets in which one party has better, or more information than the other.
+After studying, and living through, recessions, depressions and financial crises, Stiglitz succeeded in undermining the presumption that markets always work.
+To him, it’s because they operate on imperfect or asymmetric information – in other words, markets in which one party has better or more information than the other.
 This, in Stiglitz’s view, was a primary contributor to economic inequality.
 The research won him the Nobel Prize in 2001, shared with George Akerlof and Michael Spence.
-Together they defined an alternative school, which changed the field profoundly.
+Together they defined an alternative school of thought which changed the field profoundly.

 Is globalization responsible for suffering?

-With the help of his Nobel-winning economic framework, Stiglitz uncovered many more gaps in our system - and found possible solutions to plug them.
-He swings back and forth from studying micro economies to macro economies.
-"Because different countries are in different situations", he says, "and we need basic norms that apply to everywhere."
+With the help of his Nobel-winning economic framework, Stiglitz uncovered more gaps in the system and found possible solutions to fill them.
+He swings back and forth from studying microeconomics to macroeconomics.
+"Different countries are in different situations and we need basic norms that apply to everywhere," he says.

-Stiglitz is not a defender of globalization, and knows it can be responsible for humanitarian suffering.
 "Developing countries need to be able to pursue their development.
-So in my mind, for instance, we need global rules about climate change, to say: If you pollute, you can’t trade.
+So in my mind, we need global rules about climate change, to say if you pollute, you can’t trade.
 You can’t sell us goods produced in your factories that are contributing to global warming."

-If you ask Stiglitz how he stays focused on all the different issues of our future economy, he remembers one moment in his life: Washington D.C, August 28th 1963.
-Stiglitz was one of 250,000 people who stood in front of the Lincoln Memorial to hear Martin Luther King declare his famous words, "I have a dream".
+If you ask Stiglitz how he stays focused on all the different issues of our future economy, he remembers refers to one pivotal moment in his life.
+Washington D.C., August 28, 1963.
+Stiglitz was one of 250,000 people who stood in front of the Lincoln Memorial to hear Martin Luther King declare his famous words "I have a dream."

 What’s the most important thing for people to learn?

-This moment of emotional introspection is quickly interrupted by his assistant; a meeting with some other professors is next on the agenda.
-The workaholic takes his last moment to give advice to the young, and shares an important message he received from his parents.
+This moment of emotional introspection is quickly interrupted by his assistant, a meeting with some other professors is next on the agenda.
+The workaholic takes his last moment to give advice to the younger generation and shares an important message he received from his parents.